-New UH defensive line coach Brian Early seems to leave a mark on the people he comes into contact with.
-Just ask Dre Greenlaw – a man that’s heading to the NFL combine, in some part, thanks to Early.
+New UH defensive line coach Brian Early leaves a mark on the people he comes into contact with.
+Just ask Dre Greenlaw – a man who’s heading to the NFL combine, in some part, thanks to Early.

 “To be honest, when I was in my group home, I was the only guy to really make it out,” Greenlaw said.
 “And it all started when I was in 9th grade.”

 Early also excelled.
-After being part of a staff that won two state titles (and had another appearance in the title game) at Fayetteville, Early was named a quality control coach at Arkansas in 2013.
-When Blake Anderson was hired at Arkansas State after that season, he asked Early to be on his staff.
+After being part of a staff that won two state titles (and had another appearance in the title game) at Fayetteville, he was named a quality control coach at Arkansas in 2013.
+When Blake Anderson took the head job at Arkansas State after that season, he asked Early to be on his staff.

-Early accepted the job and, in his first move, gave Greenlaw his first scholarship offer.
-The talented linebacker eventually received offers from Oklahoma State, Wazzu, and others but an offer from the Razorbacks midway through his senior year changed everything.
+Early’s first move as a Red Wolves coach was to offer Greenlaw his first scholarship.
+The talented linebacker eventually received offers from Oklahoma State, Wazzu, and others, but an offer from the Razorbacks midway through his senior year changed everything.

-Just before Dre’s senior season, another dream for the two men came to pass: Greenlaw was officially adopted by the Early family.
+Just before Dre’s senior season, another dream for the two men came to pass: Greenlaw’s adoption by the Earlys became official.

-As the Earlys prepare to move to Houston, Dre is in Dallas preparing for the combine.
-He’s also keeping tabs on his half-brother: Jacolby Criswell is a dual-threat QB from Morrilton, Arkansas, with offers from Mississippi State, Arkansas, Georgia, Colorado, Ole Miss, Oklahoma State and more.
-He’s sure to add a Houston offer in the near future.
+As the Early family starts their move to Houston, Dre is in Dallas preparing for the combine.
+He’s also keeping tabs on his half-brother: Jacolby Criswell is a dual-threat QB from Morrilton, Arkansas, with offers from Mississippi State, Arkansas, Georgia, Colorado, Ole Miss, Oklahoma State, and more.
+He’s sure to add a Houston offer soon.

-Greenlaw’s priority right now is the NFL draft but once his football career ends, he plans to coach and work with kids currently in the foster system.
+Greenlaw’s priority right now is the NFL draft, but once his football career ends, he plans to coach and work with kids in the foster system.
 He wants to repay the blessings he received that started when Brian Early took an interest in him.